dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 positive_patches.shape
 ```

-The rest of the steps are outlined as follows in the Handbook section
+The rest of the steps are outlined as follows (as described in the Handbook):

 - Obtain a set of image thumbnails of non-faces to constitute "negative" training samples.
 - Extract HOG features from these training samples.